takispig/nordvpn-linux-GUI/README.md

     ```
     please change the /path/to/ with your own directory
 3. run the NordVPN.py (by clicking the file, or by typing it in terminal) and the app will launch
-4. OPTIONAL: you can create a Link/Shortcut of NordVPN.py and open it from your Desktop just like any other app
+4. OPTIONAL: - you can create a Link/Shortcut of NordVPN.py and open it from your Desktop just like any other app OR
+             - (tested under ubuntu 20.04) you can create an icon app, accessible from the Applications (using i.e. Super key) by adding the NordVPN.desktop file in `/usr/share/applications/`, and before that change the `Exec=/usr/bin/python3.8 /path/to/NordVPN.py` from NordVPN.desktop, to whereever your python (`whereis python`) and whereever your NordVPN.py destination is.
+Minor adjustments may be needed too, depending on your System.

 ## Screenshots
 <p style="text-align: center">